Place of birth: Paarl

 Making his first major impact on the domestic circuit, Bruintjies grabbed the silver medal in the 100m final at the 2013 SA Senior Championships in Stellenbosch, at the age of 19, and that same year he earned the national student title in the short sprint.

-The following season he showed good form at international level, first joining Akani Simbine, Simon Magakwe and Ncinci Titi as they charged to a national 4x100m relay record at the Commonwealth Games in Glasgow, and then reaching the semifinals at the African Championships in Marrakech.
+The following season he showed good form at international level, first joining Akani Simbine, Simon Magakwe and Ncinci Titi as they charged to a national 4x100m relay record of 38.35 at the Commonwealth Games in Glasgow, and then reaching the semifinals at the African Championships in Marrakech.

-In 2015, Bruintjies produced a historic 100m performance in La Chaux-de-Fonds when he became only the third South African athlete to dip under the 10-second barrier, clocking 9.97 to clip 0.01 off the SA record.
+In 2015, Bruintjies produced a historic 100m performance in La Chaux-de-Fonds when he became only the second South African athlete to dip under the 10-second barrier, clocking 9.97 to clip 0.01 off the SA record.

 Though his national mark has since been bettered, Bruintjies has stayed within touch of the fastest men in the country and the powerful speedster has played a key role in setting the standard during a national sprint revolution.